OpenMS/pyopenms-docs/docs/source/smoothing.rst

 .. image:: img/smoothing.png

-From the data above it becomes clear that smoothing does clean up noise in the data significantly and will prepare the data for downstream processing, such as peak-picking.
+In the screenshot above we see the original data (red) and the smoothed data (black), indicating that the smoothing does clean up noise in the data significantly and will prepare the data for downstream processing, such as peak-picking.